 - mineral salt, to taste

 Saute: In a large dutch oven or pot, heat the oil/water over medium heat.
 Add the leeks and cook, stirring frequently, until soft and wilted, about 10 minutes.
+Add the garlic in the last 5 minutes of cooking the leeks.
 Adjust the heat as necessary so as not to brown the leeks.

 Simmer: Add the potatoes, broth, bay leaves, herbs, salt to the pot and bring to a boil.
 Reduce heat, cover, and simmer on low for 15 minutes, or until the potatoes are fork-tender.

 Puree: Remove the bay leaves, and puree the soup using a hand-held immersion blender until smooth (or leave a little chunky).
 Alternatively, use a regular blender to puree the soup in batches.
 Taste for seasoning.

 Store: Leftovers can be kept in the refrigerator for up to 1 week in an airtight container.
 It’s also freezer-friendly and can be stored in the freezer for up to 2 – 3 months.
 Defrost the soup in the refrigerator for 12 hours or so and reheat on the stovetop over medium heat until warm.
 Alternatively, warm in the microwave.

 Blending Tip: If using a regular blender to puree the soup, fill the blender cup no more than halfway and leave the hole in the lid open to let any heat escape.
 It may take two batches to complete.